lanterno/office-wall-clock/docs-site/usage/daily-operation.md

 3. **Confirmation**
    - Listen for quiet "beep" from LED feedback (visual pulse)
    - Check backend API to verify session started
-   - If no response: See [Network Issues](../troubleshooting/network.md)
+   - If no response: Check WiFi connection and API configuration

 **Normal behavior**: Button stays in DOWN position throughout your work session.